gsmarketing/nodifymeapp/README.md

 If you encounter issues:
 1. Check the [troubleshooting guide](docs/troubleshooting.md)
 2. Review the [manual installation guide](docs/manual-install.md)
-3. Check your NodifyMe application logs
+3. Check your Nodify.Me application logs
 4. Verify your server meets the requirements

 ## Architecture

-The NodifyMe Agent is designed for:
+The Nodify.Me Agent is designed for:
 - **Minimal Resource Usage** - Low CPU and memory footprint
 - **Security First** - Secure by default with minimal attack surface
 - **Easy Deployment** - One-command installation and configuration